prebid/prebid.github.io/dev-docs/publisher-api-reference.md

   }
 });
 ```
-When this property is set, the `bidLimit` sets the maximum for the number of bids sent to the ad server.
-If `bidLimit` is set to 0, sendAllBids will have no bidLimit and will send all bids.
+When this property is set, the value assigned to `bidLimit` is the maximum number of bids that will be sent to the ad server.
+If `bidLimit` is set to 0, sendAllBids will have no maximum bid limit and *all* bids will be sent.
 This setting can be helpful if you know that your ad server has a finite limit to the amount of query characters it will accept and process.

 #### Use Bid Cache